Last Updated: January 2023

-Recently I was lucky enough to be asked to teach a Masterclass at Make Lemonade, a coworking space here in Toronto.
+A few years ago, I was lucky enough to be asked to teach an in-person workshop with Make Lemonade, a coworking space in downtown Toronto.
 I’d originally pitched them on doing my Inbox Zero 101 workshop for their community, but they suggested that I teach a broader topic and suggested the title “Do More In Less Time”.
 While I was thrilled at the prospect, I was also definitely kind of overwhelmed!
-Not only had I never taught on that topic in any official capacity, I also had so much to say that I had no idea where to start.
+There were so many tasks involved with this project, and I was starting from scratch creating the new workshop.

 1. Do a Brain Dump